Module 3

 Opening Circle & Intention Setting

-• Group agreements for safety in deprogramming work.
+• Group agreements for safety in deprogramming work and sharing of intentions.

 Conscious School Seminar